tm-craggs/devnote/README.md

 ```
 devnote config
 ```
 > **Note:** this command also validates your config file.
-If any errors are found, they will be output to the console instead.
+If any errors are found, they will be output to the console instead

 - To view a specfic setting: